fengjixuchui/Kernal-cheat-Injector/README.md

 - open it up look for your process for my example i will use notepad
 - right click on the process that you are wanting to inject into

+# To buy the source for rwx injector source code contact me via discord: skengdoo#9524